Antarctica Total Solar Eclipse Special

 Special Offer Details

 Applies to new bookings in select cabins only.
 Subject to availability, cannot be combined with any other offer, and may be withdrawn at any time.
+Binocular offer is based on two persons travelling together (one per cabin).
 Full terms & conditions apply.

 ITINERARY21 Nights 22 Days